joelypoley/tensorshow/README.md

 ![TFRecord displayed as a table](https://github.com/joelypoley/tensorshow/blob/master/img/html_table.png)

-Tensorshow can be used in a jupyter notebook to preview a tfrecord.
+Tensorshow can be used in a jupyter notebook to preview a TFRecord.
 The `show_head` function will show the first 5 `tf.train.example`s by default and the `show_random` function will show five random `tf.train.example`s from the tfrecord.

 ![A preview of a TFRecord in a jupyter notebook](https://github.com/joelypoley/tensorshow/blob/master/img/show_head.png)